 Ensuring that producers earn enough money from the product that they grow, enables them to invest in education, health, their environment and make choices about their futures.
 Fair Trade is about giving power back to the growers.
 With informed purchasing we can make a difference – we can improve our own health and the wellbeing of other communities.

-Sweet, Dark and Messy at The Ugly Duck Out
+Sweet and Dark: The Ugly Duck Out

 Students who visited the kitchen dipped ginger, licorice and coconut into dark and milk chocolate.
 These treats are organic/Fairtrade and gluten free… and taste really yum!
 We learned that cocoa trees grow to between 12-15 metres high (that’s big!) and produce blossoms which, when pollinated, turn into cocoa pods.
 Each pod contains about 40 seeds which become cocoa beans.
 It takes one tree’s whole crop for the year to make three big bars of chocolate.

 To harvest the cocoa, the pods must be cut from the trees, split open and the slimy pulp containing the beans scraped out.
 The bitter cocoa bean is then wrapped in plantain leaves to develop (ferment) and then dried under the sun.
 Pheew, this is hard work!
 The beans are then usually shipped to Europe where they are roasted, crushed, and ground into a rich cocoa butter.
 The cocoa butter is combined in varying proportions with sugar and milk and stirred continuously over several days, then cooled and molded into the delicious chocolate bars we enjoy.
 So chocolate is cocoa+fat+milk+sugar.

 Sugar is one of the highest sprayed crops so by ensuring the sugar is Fairtrade/organic you will also avoid any harmful chemicals used in its production.